 MUS M410 Composer or Genre (3 cr.)
-P: M401-M402 History and Literature of Music I-II.
+P: Junior standing.
 Life and works of representative composers in historical context or survey of a major musical genre and its historical evolution.
 Emphasis on stylistic development in the music literature studied.

 MUS M502 Composers: Variable Topics (3 cr.)
 P: T508 Written Music Theory Review for Graduate Students, and M541 Music History Review for Graduate Students I or M542 Music History Review for Graduate Students II as appropriate, or equivalents.
 Life and works of representative composers in the cultural and historical context of their eras; emphasis on the development of individual style through analysis of characteristic works.
 May be repeated for different composers only.